microsoft/30daysof/website/docs/roadmaps/08-microsoft-graph.md

 :::info ONBOARDING RESOURCES
 Get started by familiarizing yourself with the [Onboarding Resources](https://aka.ms/30DaysOfMSGraph/Onboarding) for this #30DaysOfMSGraph challenge.
 Register to [the 30 Days of Microsoft Graph Challenge](https://aka.ms/30DaysOfMSGraph/Register) 🚀.

+Engage with the experts and community on [GitHub Discussions](https://aka.ms/30DaysOfMSGraph/GitHub/Discussions) throughout the challenge, ask your questions, share your comments, help others!
 :::